j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.field-usage.analyse.md

 # flags.custom-fields-only.summary

-Specify this flag to only analyse custom fields.
+Only analyse custom fields.

 # flags.custom-fields-only.description

-If omitted, the command analyses both standard fields and custom fields of each object.
+If omitted, the command analyses standard fields and custom fields of an object.

+# flags.exclude-formulas.summary

+Only analyse non-formula fields.

+# flags.exclude-formulas.description

+If omitted, the command analyses all field types, regardless if it is a calculated fields or not.
+If a field is calculated (a formula field), the type shows "formula (return value)".

 # examples

-- Analyse all fields for Account and MyCustomObject\_\_c object
+- Analyse all fields for Account and MyCustomObject__c object

-  <%= config.bin %> <%= command.id %> -o MyTargetOrg -s Account -s MyCustomObject\_\_c
+  <%= config.bin %> <%= command.id %> -o MyTargetOrg -s Account -s MyCustomObject__c

 - Analyse only custom fields for Account object

   <%= config.bin %> <%= command.id %> -o MyTargetOrg -s Account --custom-fields-only

+- Analyse all fields, but exclude formulas for Order object

+  <%= config.bin %> <%= command.id %> -o MyTargetOrg -s Order --exclude-formulas